 The Hospital in a Box project, another MATTER initiative, works with healthcare systems, governments and NGOs to source and distribute the safe arrival of medical supplies and equipment to hard to reach communities, especially internationally.
 Farm in a Box does the same thing with farming equipment and supplies, helping small-scale farmers in developing countries to increase their profitability, therefore boosting the local economy.
 The MATTER Innovation Hub provides access to education for both children and adults.

 In Naivasha, Kenya, an area near Mount Kenya in Africa, MATTER is partnering with local purple tea growers [link to doing good page], health and farming organizations, combining their initiatives to help benefit the people of the region, who suffer from a higher-than-normal rate of kidney disease.
 Kabaki [link], a new Kenyan Purple tea company, and their parent organization GRA are working with purple tea farmers to build a dialysis clinic that will expand to become a hospital to treat people with this debilitating disease.
 MATTER will also be working with local farmers in the area to create sustainable fair-trade tea farms, as well as access to education for the tea growers and their families.

-From helping kids learn how to love exercising and eating right to providing life-saving medical supplies, MATTER is making good on their goals of bringing health and access to health to the masses.
+From helping kids learn how to love exercising and eating right to providing life-saving medical supplies, MATTER is making good on their goals of bringing health, wellness and access to health to the masses.
 Keep an eye on the organization to learn about what they will do next, and get involved!